momo-trip/SmartC2Rust/docs/reformat-testcases.md

 ### Per-test binary

 The original script calls a single binary (e.g., `./build/zopfli`).
 The reformatted script calls a per-test binary (e.g., `./test_binaries/zopfli_t1`, `./test_binaries/zopfli_t2`, ...).
-This allows golden flows to be recorded separately for each test case.
+This allows golden flows to be recorded separately for each test case, so that the LLM can localize and fix failures on a per-test basis.

 ### Tracing instrumentation